vedranvuk/cmdline/README.md

 # cmdline

-Cmdline is a command line parser supporting
+Cmdline is handler based command line parser using a declarative approach.
+Defaults to _new_ GNU style, supports mapping to variables, commands and subcommands and various option types.

+Package is in experimental stage.

 ## Example